nwisbeta/github.io/pages/app_design/transitions.md

 * Transitions should not be faster than 100ms
 * Transitions should not be slower than 300ms

-_ORIGINAL TEXT IS NOT CLEAR - see below_

-Transitions must be used to allow the user to reveal more detailed information if by expanding a higher level component to include lower level components and reinforcing that the components are related (Material.io)
+Transitions must be used to allow the user to reveal more detailed information if by expanding a higher level component to include lower level components and reinforcing that the components are related (Material.io):

 * The user must be able to minimise lower level components back to the higher category (original state)
 * Example: Viewing additional patient information